ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ```
 {: codeblock}

 Customers with special access to review the regional file share offering can use the Beta VPC API to create file shares.
 In the following example, the `mount_targets` property specifies a subnet ID and security group ID.
 When the `transit_encryption` property is set to `ipsec`, it enables encryption in transit by using an instance identity certificate.
-This option is applicable only for zonal shares.
-For regional shares, the allowed `transit_encryption` type is `stunnel`.
+This option is applicable only for zonal file shares.
+Regional file shares use `stunnel` for in-transit encryption.

 ```sh
 curl -X POST "$vpc_api_endpoint/v1/shares?version=2025-07-22&generation=2&maturity=beta"\